lxc/linuxcontainers.org/content/lxd/advanced-guide.md

     lxc image list some-name:

-Launch a container based on an image of that server:
+Launch an instance based on an image of that server:

-    lxc launch some-name:image-name your-container
+    lxc launch some-name:image-name your-instance [--vm]

 #### Add remote LXD servers